google.com, pub-1517395799477760, DIRECT, f08c47fec0942fa0 computer wireless access point

 Network Management: Many WAPs come with configuration settings that allow network administrators to manage and control the wireless network.
 This includes settings for security, quality of service (QoS), and channel selection to minimize interference.

-What is the difference between access points and WiFi?
+Difference between access points and Wi-Fi?

 Access points and Wi-Fi are related concepts, but they serve different functions in the context of wireless networking.
 Here's a breakdown of the differences between access points and Wi-Fi.